srl-labs/learn-srlinux/docs/blog/posts/2024/srl-eos-vlans.md

 ### Scenario 4: Untagged VLAN

 In Arista, ports that only accept untagged frames are configured in `access` mode.
-We could also use the configuration of the first scenario ([scenario-1-disabled-vlan-tagging](#scenario-1-disabled-vlan-tagging)) to allow untagged traffic, but we would also allow the tagged one.
+We could also use the configuration of the [first scenario](#scenario-1-disabled-vlan-tagging) to allow untagged traffic, but we would also allow the tagged one.

-As we have seen, in Cisco/Arista switches, every MAC address needs to be associated with a VLAN.
+As we have seen, in EOS/IOS systems, every MAC address needs to be associated with a VLAN.
 Even if we configure the port to accept untagged frames, we still need to define the VLAN that will be associated.
 We do it with the `switchport access vlan <vlan-id>`.

 In SR Linux we will use the `untagged` vlan encapsulation type.